sake92/tupson/docs/content/index.md

 # {{ page.title }}

-Sharaf is a minimalistic Scala 3 web framework.
+Tupson is a minimalistic Scala 3 web framework.

 It only does `String` <=> `T` conversions, no streaming.